 NDnano Undergraduate Research Fellowship (NURF) Program

-Update: The 2017 NURF application process is now closed, except for Naughton REU applicants.
+Update: The 2017 NURF application process is now closed, except for Naughton REU and McMaster University applicants.

 For the summer 2017 NURF program, NDnano has compiled several research projects from engineering and science faculty who are affiliated with the Center.
 The projects offer motivated undergraduates* the opportunity to learn more about a specific area of research, gain valuable skills, and be part of a cutting-edge research project in nanoscience or nanoengineering.

 Students awarded a fellowship will conduct their research within an exciting team atmosphere, working with a faculty mentor, postdocs, and graduate students in the University’s science and engineering labs or cleanroom facilities.

 Each NURF position is full time (40 hours/week maximum) and provides a total stipend of $5,250 over a 10-week period between May 16 – August 4**.
 Students awarded a paid fellowship are responsible for securing their own transportation to the University, housing, and food for the summer.
 The University offers summer housing and meal plans (detailed information is available at http://summersession.nd.edu/student-services-resources/ ), or students can opt to live off campus.
 For international students accepted into the program, NDnano will assist with the visa process.
 See section 2 of the Frequently Asked Questions for additional considerations for international students.